 Members of the SLP Committee monitor, support and make recommendations on how our Association advocates for SLP issues.

-UNION SCHOOL ADVISORY COMMITTEE
+UNION SCHOOL ADVISORY CABINET

 Committee members review strategic priorities of OEA’s Union School and make recommendations to build our continuum of training and to meet the Union School’s goals.